 Yellowtail Dam or Big Horn Canyon National Rec.
 Area – (Fort Smith, MT)

-The local marine inhabitants include Rainbow and Brown Trout, Catfish, Sauger, Carp, Brown Trout , Ling, Walleye Yellow Perch, Smallmouth Bass, Lake Trout, Black Crappie, Black Bullhead, Shovelnose Sturgeon and a few others for divers to view.
-The clarity can be relatively good and we have witnessed it over 30 feet.
-To the left of the boat entry, there is some abandoned construction, and a rock wall that host a variety of the resident fish and is pretty cool.
-From Ok-a-Beh landing the diving is considered from novice to intermediate level depending on your dive type.
+The local marine inhabitants include Rainbow and Brown Trout, Catfish, Sauger, Carp, Brown Trout , Ling, Walleye, Yellow Perch, Smallmouth Bass, Lake Trout, Black Crappie, Black Bullhead, Shovelnose Sturgeon and a few others for divers to view.
+The clarity can be relatively good and (we have witnessed it over 25 feet) and sometimes limited to only 4 feet.
+To the left of the boat entry, there is some abandoned construction and a rock wall that host a variety of the resident fish for viewing.
+From Ok-a-Beh landing the diving is difficulty ranges from novice to intermediate level depending on your dive type of choice.

 Glacier National Park (Lake McDonald)